 If you have been following Broke & Chic for a period of time, you may have noticed that I haven’t really posted anything for over a year.
-So where I have been?
-If you follow me on Instagram, you may seen seen that I was in a pretty serious accident back in 2016 (I was hit by a car…womp).
+So where have I been?
+If you follow me on Instagram, you may have seen that I was in a pretty serious accident back in 2016 (I was hit by a car…womp).
 I had to recover, and by the time I felt more like myself, a lot changed with work.
 The startup I worked for got acquired by a big company that required me to put in a lot of extra hours in order to launch other cities.
 It was rewarding, but very exhausting.
 By the time I got home each evening, I was beyond exhausted.
 Between work and salsa rehearsal (I’m a dancer, too), I felt like home time was rest time, and no longer Broke & Chic time.

 I have also been working on another venture.
 I just launched my new company, Boda Guide, due to the success of an article I wrote on destination weddings a few years back.
 After two years of research, writing, and building a new brand, it is finally (almost) done.
+Purchase my book here.

 After calling NYC home for over eight years, we decided to say goodbye.
 It was a very difficult and emotional decision.
 That goodbye may be permanent or temporary, we are both still unsure.
 We gave up our beautiful apartment of 3-years, sold all of our furniture on Craigslist, and put all of our important belongings in a storage unit in Queens to be “free spirits” for a bit.